Sept. 25, 1237 – England and Scotland signed the Treaty of York, establishing the location of their common border.

 Sept.
 25, 1987 – Sparta Academy beat South Montgomery Academy, 14-7, at Stuart-McGehee Field in Evergreen, Ala.
 Robbie Bolton scored on a five-yard run, and Jeff Carrier scored on a four-yard run.
 Jamie Deason kicked both extra points.

 Sept.
 25, 1987 – Carolyn Pate Castleberry took the oath of office Conecuh County, Alabama’s Tax Collector.
-She was appointed to the office by Alabama Gov. Guy Hunt to fill the unexpired term of Marvin Johnston, who retired.
+She was appointed to the office by Alabama Gov. Guy Hunt to fill the unexpired term of Marvin Johnston, who had retired.

 Sept.
 25, 1987 - The booty collected from the Wydah, which sunk off Cape Cod in 1717, was auctioned off for around $400 million.